e-kolpakov/e-kolpakov.github.io/_drafts/DRAFT-house-of-tests.md

 since resources are finite and inputs' space is usually quite large, test framework semi-randomly generate a finite set of inputs - `scalacheck` uses 100 by default.
 This approach works especially well with pure functions (which are completely defined by their inputs and outputs), but could be stretched to verify state and side effects as well.
-But beware - not all mock libs work well in property-based test (I'm looking at you `Mockito`).
+But beware - not all mock libraries work well in property-based test (I'm looking at you `scalamock`).

 [^4]: Give a man a fish...